drduh/macOS-Security-and-Privacy-Guide/README.md

 chflags -R uchg "~/Library/Application Support/Quick Look"
 ```

+> [!WARNING]
+> Clearing or locking this directory can break core macOS applications and prevent document-version recovery.

-Document revision metadata is stored in `/.DocumentRevisions-V100` and can be cleared and locked with the following commands - caution should be taken as this may break some core Apple applications:
+Document revision metadata can be cleared and disabled with the commands:

 ```bash
 sudo rm -rfv /.DocumentRevisions-V100/*